Supreme Court of the Republic of Texas

 The Supreme Court of the Republic of Texas was the court of last resort for legal matters in the Republic of Texas from the Republic's independence from Mexico in 1836 until its annexation by the United States of America in 1846.
 The current Supreme Court of Texas was established that year.
+However, despite the court being around for quite some time, it did not begin hearing cases until 1840s.
+Before the 1840s, there was one Chief Justice and four Associate Judges composing the Supreme Court of Texas.
+The Supreme Court of Texas has expanded throughout the years, leading to one Chief Justice and eight Associate Judges.

 Organization of the Court

 The Court was established by the Constitution of 1836, which created the Supreme Court and such inferior courts as the Texas Congress might from time to time establish.
 The constitution also mandated that the Republic be divided into judicial districts, and that the district judges would serve as the associate judges on the Supreme Court, along with a Chief Justice.
 The judges were elected by Congress for a term of four years.
+The President of the United States appoints the Chief Justice, while the Associate Judges are elected through a partisan system that allows the House and Senate to know what party the candidate affiliate with.
 The district judges rode the circuit in their district during the spring and fall, leaving only the summer and winter for the judges to sit as the Supreme Court.